-M: What is the best thing to put into the portfolio?
+M: What is the best thing to put into a portfolio?

 T: Always keep your portfolio up-to-date and with your best works only.
 It’s always best to have 1 or 2 really good and complete works than a bunch of WIPs and old shit.

-M: What game titles you enjoyed last time or ever and what you can recommend?
+M: What games you enjoyed last time or ever and what you can recommend?